prapin/LuaBrainFuck/README.md

 Because of the nature of the implementation in `morse.lua`, it is straightforward to turn any valid program in the full Lua Morse form into a quine!
-For that, you just need to change the call to `___` into a call to `____` (4 underscores), that is to add an underscore at the begninning of the program.
+For that, you just need to change the call to `___` into a call to `____` (4 underscores), that is to add an underscore at the beginning of the program.

-The output may differ from the source code with a few whitespaces.
+The output may differ from the source code by a few white spaces.
 It is however guarantied that the output of the quine is itself a perfect quine.
 Illustration:

 	$ lua -l morse hello-world-morse.lua > out1.lua